Handkerchief code: Modern use

-The hanky code has recently undergone a revival and while the use of handkerchiefs may not be as prevalent, the hanky colors are a common consideration in the choice of leather and fetish gear color.
+The hanky code has recently undergone a revival and while the use of handkerchiefs may not be as prevalent, the hanky colours are a common consideration in the choice of leather and fetish gear colour.
+It should not, however, always be assumed this is the case and is best used as a conversation starter rather than a certain indication of sexual preferences.

-According to the Schwules Museum, the creation of the leather pride flag in 1989 marked "a turning point in the history of the mostly gay leather and BDSM movements: moving away from secret signs and symbols (hanky cloths, for example) to more obvious and public visibility, both in the gay scene and society in general."

-Social media may have lessened the use of hankies in cruising areas by digitizing the process.
+The hanky code was a semiotic system of sexual advertising popular among the gay leather community of the United States and cruising scene more broadly.
+Social networking services may have replaced the use of hankies in cruising areas by digitizing the process.
 By using online platforms, men who have sex with men (MSM) can eliminate harassment and violence that they may face in public.
-Social networking services for MSM allow them to easily identify sexual interests without the need for physical apparel.
+Social networking services for MSM also allow for sub-groups, and for people to list fetishes, and what they are looking for, which is where the replacement of the need for hankies may have come from.